ON THIS PAGE: You will read about how to cope with challenges in everyday life after a cancer diagnosis. Use the menu to see other pages.

 Having no signs of cancer after finishing treatment.

-Survivors may experience a mixture of strong feelings, including joy, concern, relief, guilt, and fear.
+Survivors may experience a mixture of feelings, including joy, concern, relief, guilt, and fear.
 Some people say they appreciate life more after a cancer diagnosis and have gained a greater acceptance of themselves.
-Others become very anxious about their health and uncertain about coping with everyday life.
-Some people may even prefer to put the experience behind them and feel that their lives have not changed in a major way.
+Some people may prefer to put the experience behind them and feel that their lives have not changed in a major way.
+Others become very anxious about their health and are uncertain about coping with everyday life.
+Feelings of fear and anxiety may still occur as time passes, but these emotions should not be a constant part of your daily life.
+If they persist, be sure to talk with a member of your health care team.

 Every survivor has individual concerns and challenges.
 With any challenge, a good first step is being able to recognize your fears and talk about them.
 Effective coping requires: